Stubs42/OrangeLine/README.md

 This module is still in early development and may underly some changes in user interface and functionality.

-Trigger functionaty is not yet implemented, so the TRG IN and OUT sockets don't have any functionality yet.

 More documentation still to come...